yuens1002/goodeeds/README.md

 # firestore-auth-demo

 >A Vue.js / Vuetify project.
 A firebase account is required.
-Enable firebase and email authentication on the account, edit api/firebaseConfig.js to the specific firebase account.
+Clone master branch, edit firebaseConfig file in the API folder, then follow the instructions below.

 ## Build Setup